jmlemercier/jmlemercier/README.md

   - my personal website: https://jmlemercier.github.io
   - my Google Scholar profile: https://scholar.google.com/citations?user=dJFuXCQAAAAJ&hl=fr&oi=ao

-📫 You can reach me by email at jeanmarie.lemercier@uni-hamburg.de
+📫 You can reach me by email at jmlemercier at ieee dot org

 <!---
 jmlemercier/jmlemercier is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.